 will reduce your storage.
 Refrigerated drawers, warming drawers, steam ovens, even dishwashers: will you really use these luxuries enough to justify the space they inhabit?

 Small appliances: Be wary!
 Instead of using an electric coffeemaker that eats up valuable counter space, could you use a manual drip coffee pot that can live on the cooktop?
 Forget the automatic can opener, and certainly you can choose between a toaster and a toaster oven; you don’t need both.
+Make sure to have a look at the best toaster ovens before buying.
 If a blender is a necessity for you, will a handheld stick model work?
 You can fit it in the utensil drawer.

 The Stove: If you decide you want a range, there are new regular counter-height models that feature two ovens; a lower oven that is plenty big enough to roast a turkey and a small oven above it that will nicely bake a tray of lasagna, broil a fish or make toast — maybe you can forego both the toaster and the toaster oven.